 The federation awarded the Oct.
-18-22 event to Pyongyang with conditions including ''that there was a stable international situation of the country.''
-It says the championships will instead be held in Zagreb, Croatia.
+18-22 championships to Pyongyang with conditions including that there was ''a stable international situation.''
+The championships will instead be held in Zagreb, Croatia.

-Other issues cited were canceled international flights to North Korea plus ''safety and security of participants and their belongings, communications with the outside world, possibility of live streaming.''
+Other issues cited were international flights to North Korea being canceled plus ''safety and security of participants and their belongings, communications with the outside world, possibility of live streaming.''